danya/react-local/README.md

 ### Explanation

-Just let's analyze minified version of codes above created by Webpack production mode.
-The difference between these two results is ability of UglifyJS to change names of React properties to shorter one.
+Such results are explained by the fact that the difference between these two results is ability of minifiers (e.g. UglifyJS, Terser) to change names of React properties to shorter one.

+When you use standard options of Babel minifiers don’t know `.default.createElement` or similar property is constant so it can’t mangle property access.
+But when using `react-local` you can solve this problem.
+This works because your imports are assigned to a local variables, and then used multiple times.
+So minifiers can mangle the variable name.

+Just let's see on minified version of codes above created by Webpack production mode:

 - with `react-local`